Life is governed by laws.

-If you can succeed in your mind, you can succeed with your life.
+If we can succeed in our mind, we can succeed with our life.

 It's the Law of the Mind.

 To succeed at the organ our mind needs a single minded focus; it's simply a matter of being persistent, generous with ourselves, and connected [See blog, The Lizard Brain, Parts I, II, III, IV, V].